Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/CAN_Utilities/Send_Receive_CAN_Bus_Messages.md

 title: Send / Receive CAN
 ---

-!!! tip "Profinity V2 IS NOW IN GENERAL RELEASE"
-    Profinity V2 is available now in General Release.
-If you have any issues or feedback please report it via our support portal or via the Feedback form in the Profinity Admin menu.

-# Send / Receiving CAN Bus Messages
+# Send / Receiving CAN bus Messages

-Profinity can monitor CAN Bus traffic on your network and also allows you to transmit message back on the CAN network from within the Profinity toolset.
+Profinity can monitor CAN bus traffic on your network and also allows you to transmit message back on the CAN network from within the Profinity toolset.

 Messages can be transmitted either via the `SEND & RECEIVE CAN` window which is documented below or also via the [CAN Replay](Logging_Replaying_CAN_Bus_Messages.md) tool.